 Seven Vital Questions to Ask Your Small Business

 This article is about asking challenging questions in business.
-One of the reasons why Design Inspiration is still designing websites and corporate IDs almost three decades after I set it up is that we make a point of asking ourselves the tough questions and learning from our answers.
+One of the key reasons why Design Inspiration is still designing websites and corporate IDs almost three decades after I set it up is that we always make a point of asking ourselves the tough questions and learning from our answers.

 It’s Easy To Avoid the Important Things